Enriching understanding of climate and energy related behaviours (Energy Behaviour Fellowship Follow On Fund)

 The project provided support to a range of stakeholders involved in policies around public behaviours in relation to energy usage and climate change.
-Following on a successful 12-month Fellowship in DECC, the project will allow Dr Chatterton to build on the work and relationships already established in the Fellowship, in order to improve understanding with regard to:
+Following on a successful 12-month Fellowship in DECC, the project allowed Dr Tim Chatterton to build on the work and relationships already established in the Fellowship, in order to improve understanding with regard to:

 - cross-departmental challenges in relation to climate change policies.